Live Updates

 What Changed

-• Monitor/assess operational incidents against clarified thresholds (e
+• Monitor/assess operational incidents against clarified thresholds (e.g., contagion, reputation); submit single report if met, within specified timelines.

 Key Dates

-H1 2026 - Final PRA/FCA rules on operational incident and third-party reporting effective (per industry analysis).
+- Final PRA/FCA rules on operational incident and third-party reporting effective (per industry analysis)

-30 working days post-incident resolution - Submit final incident report update (extendable to 60 working days in complex cases).
+incident resolution; - Submit final incident report update (extendable to 60 working days in complex cases)

-Annual - MTP register reporting (exact date not specified; aligns with notifications).
+- MTP register reporting (exact date not specified; aligns with notifications)

 Compliance Impact